citp/privacy-policy-historical/s/sh/sho/shopjustice.com.md

-> *The following text is extracted and transformed from the shopjustice.com privacy policy that was archived on 2012-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120606165040id_/http%3A//www.shopjustice.com/customerService/Privacy_Policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the shopjustice.com privacy policy that was archived on 2012-12-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121211060522id_/http%3A//www.shopjustice.com/customerService/Privacy_Policy) for the most accurate reproduction.*

-# Boys Clothing | ShopBrothers.com
+# Shop Justice

+##### PRIVACY POLICY

 Effective as of October 25, 2011.